EliasHadjAmmar/BA/paper/identification.md

 Before making the final decisions, think hard about the variation in your variables (see [John Cochrane](https://web.archive.org/web/20110411061350/https://faculty.chicagobooth.edu/john.cochrane/research/papers/phd_paper_writing.pdf), section 3).

 Potential source of OVB: leader quality (part of the error term) may be correlated with terr size (maybe not systematically though) as well as construction. this will always have to remain an omitted variable I guess.
 Unless I do something *really* fancy.

+That's a much bigger problem than I initially thought.
+If I look at short-term effects, then who's to say that the explanation is on the lineage level, rather than the ruler level?
+Just read the introduction of Dube and Harish (2020) to understand what I mean here.

+Maybe here's a way around this:
+- you estimate the effects of ruler changes in normal successions, and show that they're an order of magnitude smaller than dynasty switches.
+- you control for the city's ruler in period t (ruler fixed effects). could this lead to a multicollinearity problem though?

 (this is older) Two dimensions to the exogenous variation: